Traveler Summary

 Insulin

-Bring sufficient insulin and needles/syringes (or insulin pens) for the entire trip, perhaps up to twice the amount that may be needed.
+Bring enough insulin and needles/syringes (or insulin pens) for the entire trip, ideally up to twice the expected amount.
 In North America, insulin syringes are designed to be used with U-100 insulin; U-40 insulin, which is available in other countries, requires U-40 syringes to get the correct dose.
 Some countries do not have 70/30 or 50/50 insulin or insulin pens.
 Insulin is absorbed more quickly in warm temperatures and more slowly in cold temperatures.
-The performance of testing equipment (glucose meters, test strips, etc.) can be affected by temperature, humidity, and altitude.
+The performance of testing equipment (glucometers, test strips, etc.) can be affected by temperature, humidity, and altitude/elevation.

 Insulin Pumps and Continuous Glucose Monitors (CGMs)